-Common minors for Gender Studies students include foreign language study (especially Spanish and French), History, Sociology and Psychology.
-Some students pursue the Public Human Resources minor offered through the O’Neill School of Public and Environmental Affairs.
+Common minors for Gender Studies students include Counseling, French, History, Human Sexuality, Sociology, Political Science, Psychology, and Spanish.
 The Political and Civic Engagement Certificate (PACE) is also popular with Gender Studies majors.
 Check your Bulletin for more information about these credentials.

 - Enhance your major

 Working with faculty

-When pursuing the a major in Gender Studies, you have the opportunity to work with faculty who have expertise and experience in the field.
+When pursuing the major in Gender Studies, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 As your studies develop, you may opt to work with a faculty sponsor to take GNDR-X 490, an independent readings or research course.
-You may also wish to gain teaching experience as an Undergraduate Teaching Assistant (UTA).
 Connect with your instructors to learn more about your options in research, teaching, and independent study.